What does it mean to “find God?” Is that even a real thing? And if it happened, what would that look like? Would it make us perfect?

 Odd as this may seem, our capacity to give and receive joy links with our acceptance of imperfection—not in theory but in our gut-level emotions.
 These, of course, are two entirely different animals.
 We can start by accepting that we have this discrepancy inside ourselves, which takes a great deal of systematic self-search to do for even a moment.

 Only by accepting an imperfect relationship—and this doesn’t mean submitting in an unhealthy way because we fear being alone or disapproved of—will we get and give joy in the relationship.
 And only by accepting that we are imperfect beings can we grow out of our imperfections and enjoy the experience of being who we really are, right now.
 We need to stop being out of touch with reality as we know it.

 Many of us have become so good at repressing our feelings that we’re not fully aware of our own unfulfillment, of our frustrations.
 We know perfection can’t be had so we vaguely skip over what falls short of perfection.
 But our effort to remain unaware of what we’re feeling generates a lot of destructive energy.

 Two things are harmful about this repression.
-First, had we chosen awareness instead, we could have seen how our frustration was uncalled-for; we could have looked at the patterns responsible for our frustration and done something about them.
+First, had we chosen awareness instead, we could have seen how our frustration was uncalled for.
+We could have looked at the patterns responsible for our frustration and done something about them.
 Second, when we’re busy repressing, we’re not in position to accept what we can’t change—namely, that life and people are imperfect.
 Doh.